MicrosoftDocs/dynamics365smb-docs/archive/WorkingWithDynamics/how-to-modify-a-custom-report-layout.md

     ms.author: sgroespe

 ---
-# How to: Modify a Custom Report Layout
+# Modify a Custom Report Layout
 This topic describes how to modify a custom layout that is available for a ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/nav_web_md.md)]--> client, you can only modify a report layout by exporting and importing the report layout as a file.

  There two different report layout types: Word report layouts and RDLC report layouts.
 You modify Word report layouts by using Microsoft Word and RDLC report layouts by using SQL Server Report Builder.